EdenBelouadah/class-incremental-learning/cil/README.md

 * ScaIL, IL2M, FT codes are available in other papers' folders.

 I will provide examples on how to run different codes soon.
-Please contact me by reporting any issues with th codes, to help improve the repository. eden.belouadah@cea.fr
+Please contact me by reporting any issues with the codes, to help me improve the repository. eden.belouadah@cea.fr